abugher/os-deployment/README.md

 * Implement ansible testing using this tool.
 (Making sure Nagios shows all green is a good start.
 If more testing is necessary, it should probably be added to Nagios, anyway.)
 * Create or modify an ansible role to install requisites for this to run.
 (Install iptables, iproute2, and qemu packages.)
 * Codify relationship between `mkvm` and `mkvmnet`.
 (Maybe declare success when the net is up, then `mkvm` should check for success before trying to run.)
+* Differentiate testing all hosts as test VMs together from testing one host as a test VM with access to real hosts.
+(Determine whether the second is possible and/or reasonable to implement.)
+* Consider how to deal with hosts outside the LAN, specifically neuron-mail, as test VMs.
+(Static routes inside the test VM network for the out-of-LAN ip address, maybe.)

 # Requirements